OutSystems/docs-product/src/ref/apis/auto/includejavascript-api.md

 EspaceKey
 :   Type: Text.
 Mandatory.
-    The unique key of the module.
+    The eSpace unique key.

 ### Script_CreateOrUpdate { #Script_CreateOrUpdate }

 Creates or updates a javascript.
-The script is inserted in the HTML of all Web Screens of all modules.
+The script is inserted in the HTML of all Web Screens of all eSpace modules.
 If the script name already exists, the script is updated, otherwise a new script is created.

 *Inputs*